It can be easily argued that Maria Callas — born Maria Kalogeropoulos in New York City — remains to this day, one of the most famous women in history.

 Dozens of books have been written about the diva’s life, including Nicholas Gage’s Greek Fire: The Story of Maria Callas and Aristotle Onassis and Arianna Huffington’s Maria Callas: The Woman behind the Legend.

-In honor of what would have been the late diva’s birthday, we’ve assembled our 11 favorite images.
+In honor of what would have been the late diva’s birthday, we’ve compiled our 11 favorite images.

 When Marilyn met Maria at JFK’s Birthday party on May 19, 1962.

-Aristotle Onassis and Maria Callas at a party at “The Dorchester,” London 1959 (Photo by Desmond O’Neill).
+Aristotle Onassis and Callas at a party at “The Dorchester,” London 1959 (Photo by Desmond O’Neill).

-Maria Callas and Aristote Onassis, 1960s.
+Callas and Onassis, 1960s.
 Their scandalous love affair was the subject of Nicholas Gage’s book “The Greek Fire.”

-A shore excursion in St. Tropez, France, during a cruise with the Onassis yacht; in the foreground from the left: Sarah Churchill, Maria Callas, and Tina Onassis.
+A shore excursion in St. Tropez, France, during a cruise with the Onassis yacht; in the foreground from the left: Sarah Churchill, Callas and Tina Onassis.

 A reminder of her star status — Callas is mobbed by admirers after her last performance at La Scala in 1961.